marionlo/100-days-of-code/README.md

 **Today's Progress**:Continued the Tour of Heroes tutorial: I added a click event on the hero list with Angular's binding syntax, learnt about ngIf to conditionally include or exclude a block of HTML and splitted my components.
 I also modified the website of a friend that I did, she needed small updates on the homepage.

+### Day 36: November 08, 2018
+**Today's Progress**: Today I've finished the Flexbox curriculum on @freeCodeCamp and read some articles.
+I've found this one where you can get some ressources to learn React: https://speckyboy.com/learning-react/